 No. We only donate funds from our own corporate revenues.
 All investment funds have management fees, whether low or high, that investors have to pay.
 What makes Inspire unique is that we donate 50 percent or more of the profit we make from these management fees to Christian ministries.
 You can learn more about the Give50 campaign on our Impact page.

-At Inspire our unique approach to screening which we call Inspire Impact Score Methodology includes both positive screens and exclusionary screens.
+At Inspire our unique approach to screening which we call the Inspire Impact Score Methodology includes both positive screens and exclusionary screens.
 We have a short video and blog post that discuss this in more detail.

 That’s ok.
 We understand that not all issues are important to all investors; however, every issue screened does have a group of investors who do care about it.
 Therefore, in order to serve and be a blessing to those investors, we take all these issues into consideration.